 First, let’s have a look at the visual.
 Even though the ad copy is what will drive your advertisement home.
 People first need to stop scrolling to read the ad.

 Most businesses, no matter the size, don’t always have great images at their disposal.
-This is true for the images on that go with their blog post, but this is also true for the images they use in their ads.
+This is true for the images that go with their blog post, but this is also true for the images they use in their ads.

 Finding or creating great visuals is one thing though, finding or creating great visuals that go together with your ad copy is another thing.
 If the copy of your ad doesn’t match with the visual, people will start to wonder what it is that you’re trying to advertise.